 - Molinari's Deli: 373 Columbus Avenue in North Beach - Molinari's has been in San Francisco for more than 100 years.
 It has lots of Italian imports including wines, meats, cheeses, pasta, and dry goods.
 You'll still see many Italians shopping there, ordering in Italian.
 It's a good place for a sandwich.
 The deli is closed on Sundays.

 - Liguria Bakery: 1700 Stockton Street, in North Beach, bakes fantastic focaccia and that's it.
 When the bread's gone for the day, the shop closes.
 They've been around since 1911.

 - Museo Italo Americano at Fort Mason: The museum has a small permanent Italian art collection that includes a beautiful Sicilian cart, changing exhibits, special events and lectures, books, DVDs, a gift shop, Italian language classes and children's classes.
 The museum is open to the public daily, noon to 4:00, except Mondays, free.

-- Italian Cultural Institute of San Francisco: 425 Washington Street - The cultural institute holds special events, weekly films on Tuesday evenings, and lectures.
+- Italian Cultural Institute of San Francisco: 425 Washington Street - This cultural institute just a few blocks north of City Hall holds special events, weekly films on Tuesday evenings, and lectures.
 They have exhibits and a large library and video library, Italian language classes.
 The Cultural Institute is open Monday-Friday, 9-5.
 They have a Saturday radio program at 8:00 am, Italian Culture around the Bay, on KUSF 90.3.